akm323/AK/README.md

 # AK Portfolio

 A modern, responsive portfolio website built with HTML, CSS, and JavaScript.
-This portfolio showcases my work, skills, and experience as a software engineer.
+This portfolio showcases my work, skills, and experience as a software developer.

 ## Features